TekniskFiskevegn/fiskevegn-1/README.md

 - make new custom block as seen on screenshot
 - make cards more customizeable
 - also make lessPaddingTop
-- find beautiful font for numbers
+- add variable for fillcolor

 ## Graphql queries